VeryCrazyDog/socketio-gol/README.md

 ## TODO
 Below are items which are currently missing and can be further enhanced.
 - Features
-	- World size configuration
+	- World size configuration.
-	- Adjustable world update interval
+	- Adjustable world update interval.
-	- World reset button
+	- World reset button.
 - UX
 	- Pause and resume of world update, so that player can add the cell pattern as they wanted.